ajeetraina/dhi-sample-demos/localstack/guides/guides.md

 ## Entry point

-LocalStack DHI images use localstack-supervisor as the entry point, which may differ from other LocalStack distributions.
-Use docker inspect to inspect entry points for Docker Hardened Images and update your deployment configuration if necessary.RetryClaude can make mistakes.
-Please double-check responses.Research Sonnet 4
+LocalStack DHI images use `localstack-supervisor` as the entry point, which may differ from other LocalStack distributions.
+Use `docker inspect` to inspect entry points for Docker Hardened Images and update your deployment configuration if necessary.